forsyde/f2cc/source/ticpp/readme.txt

 <li> <b>TinyXPath</b> (http://tinyxpath.sourceforge.net).
 TinyXPath is a small footprint
      XPath syntax decoder, written in C++.</li>
 <li> <b>@subpage ticpp</b> (http://code.google.com/p/ticpp/).
 TinyXML++ is a completely new
-     port to TinyXML that uses MANY of the C++ strengths.
+     interface to TinyXML that uses MANY of the C++ strengths.
 Templates, exceptions, and much better error handling.</li>
 </ul>